WELCOME TO INVERSIA

 Is Inversia more or less fertile than Earth?
 Smaller seas means less rain.
 Wide inland deserts!
 But then, much of our deep sea is desert now, judging by its biomass.
 Sediment and upwelling currents, the two greatest sources of nutrients, are rare in the open sea.
 Inversia's biological deserts may just be more visible.

-One reason deserts still exist is that many of the new coasts have tall mountains--wherever offshore trenches lay in our world.
+One reason deserts still exist is that so many of the new coasts have tall mountains--wherever offshore trenches lay in our world.
 Such ranges cut off rain to the interior plateaus.
 Expect wide steppes at best, deserts at worst.

 Will intelligent life evolve?
 If so, where, and what kind?
 Even in our world, with its extinctions and migration barriers, big-brained primates are scattered over a hemisphere--orangutans live in Indonesia.
 On Inversia, where you can walk around the world, primate niches may actually expand.
 And not only primates.
 It's worth remembering that (even restricting ourselves to land animals) elephant brains are as complex as ours, while Arctic wolves have chimp-sized brains, and bears aren't far behind.
 Parrots and ravens have recently proven to rival apes in intelligence.
 Inversia, like our present world, will have a rich pool of intelligent creatures, the right environment to shape them, and plenty of time.